 33. Virtual Assistant

-Virtual assistants can entail just about anything that can be done online — most often that means assisting businesses or bloggers with their projects ranging from publishing blog posts, updating social media, scheduling pins on Pinterest, or anything else.
+Virtual assistant work is one of the most popular side hustle jobs and which can entail just about anything that can be done online — most often that means assisting businesses or bloggers with their projects ranging from publishing blog posts, updating social media, scheduling pins on Pinterest, or anything else.

 But it could also mean organizing travel details, putting together contacts into spreadsheets, purchasing gifts online for a wife or family member, and beyond.